spiral/framework/readme.md

 ```
 > You can write your own virtual tags (similar to web components) with almost any functionality or connect external libraries.

-Frontend toolkit with AJAX forms and widgets:
+Frontend toolkit with customizable AJAX forms and widgets:

 ```html
 <spiral:form action="/sample/save/<?= $entity->id ?>">